Prostitution in Canada: Bill C-27

 The 1996 amendments addressed the Working Group report.
-Bill C-27 included a new indictable offence of “aggravated” procuring.
-This applied to pimps who coerce juveniles into prostitution through violence or intimidation, with a mandatory minimum sentence of five years in prison, and a maximum of 14 years.
+Bill C-27 included a new indictable offence of "aggravated" procuring.
+This applied to pimps who coerce juveniles into prostitution through violence or intimidation, with a mandatory minimum sentence of five years in prison and a maximum sentence of 14 years.
 Bill C-27 extended some procedural safeguards to juvenile witnesses appearing in court, entitling them to testify outside the courtroom behind a screen (or on video).
 Publication bans could protect the identity of complainants or witnesses under the age of 18.
 The addition of an offence for obtaining or attempting to obtain the sexual services of a person whom the offender believed to be under 18 was intended to make enforcement of s.
 212(4) easier; s.
 212(5) then added that evidence that a person was represented to the accused as being under 18 was proof of that belief, in the absence of evidence to the contrary.
 It was intended that undercover agents rather than minors themselves would be used to detect such offences.
-C-27 was given Assent in April 1997.
+Bill C-27 was given Royal Assent in April 1997.

-The provinces then expressed concerns that convictions would be difficult to obtain because the Crown had to prove the belief of the accused as to the age of the young person, while the working group were unsure about the constitutionality.
+The provinces then expressed concerns that convictions would be difficult to obtain because the Crown had to prove the belief of the accused as to the age of the young person, while the working group were unsure about the legislation's constitutionality.

 Bill C-51

-In June 1998, C-51 was introduced, changing “attempts to obtain” to “communicates with any person for the purpose of obtaining” to simplify prosecution by removing any need to prove belief of age.
-Electronic surveillance was also explicitly allowed, and this was assented in March 1999.
+In June 1998, C-51 was introduced, changing "attempts to obtain" to "communicates with any person for the purpose of obtaining" to simplify prosecution by removing any need to prove belief of age.
+Electronic surveillance was also explicitly allowed, and this became law in March 1999.